ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/start-index.java.markdown

-﻿# Operations : How to Start an Index
+# Operations: How to Start an Index

 The **StartIndexOperation** is used to resume indexing for an index.